RobbieRVDP/2526-KUKA-Robotics-PXL-G-T-/README.md

 Last but not least, hardware changes were also used to change override speed.
 These were coded into the PLC (or as Germans like to call it: SPS) of the robot, this code can be found int he spsSUB, which is the sps.sub-file.
 Code comments were written in Dutch, should you want to translate.

-The full backup can be found in the backup folder.
+The full backup contained way to many files to upload onto github.

 Portfolio: Our progress can be read in the portfolio, which was written in a chronological order and displays the struggles, fixes and choices that were made over the course of the project.